tapjs/tapjs/README.md

   -C --no-color               Force no use of colors

+  -b --bail                   Bail out on first failure

+  -B --no-bail                Do not bail out on first failure (Default)

   -R<type> --reporter=<type>  Use the specified reporter.
 Defaults to
                               'classic' when colors are in use, or 'tap' when colors are disabled.